carpentries/instructor-training/_episodes/01-welcome.md

 This two-day training focuses on developing teaching skills that are broadly useful across all of our lessons.
-These skills will be developed through reading pedagogical literature and through active discussion with fellow learners.
+These skills will be developed through active discussion with fellow learners.

-We will not be going over the workshop content in detail (although you will get familiarity with some of the content through the exercises), This workshop is the first step in becoming a certified Software and/or Data Carpentry instructor.
+We will **not** be going over Data Carpentry or Software Carpentry workshop content in detail (although you will get familiarity with some of the content through the exercises), This workshop is the first step in becoming a certified Software and/or Data Carpentry instructor.
 The follow-up steps for certification will require that you dig into the workshop content yourself.
 We'll talk about that more tomorrow afternoon.